Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Some Analytical Results on the Singlets of the AKLT Tower Bond Algebras

 \section{Some Analytical Results on the Singlets of the AKLT Tower Bond Algebras}

-Here we collect some analytical results on the singlets of the bond algebras described in Sec.~\ref{subsec:AKLTscar} and App.~\ref{app:AKLTtowerann}.
-Specifically, we find upper bounds on the number of states annihilated by the generators of the corresponding bond algebras, which provides some understanding of the numerical results on the full commutants.
-Note that we do not attempt to prove the exhaustion of the commutants --- such questions are usually more demanding, and while some analytical progress is possible along the lines of the arguments in App.~\ref{app:SMalgebra}, in the present work we are satisfied with the convincing numerical results.
+Here we collect some analytical results on the singlets of the bond algebras described in Sec.~\ref{subsec:AKLTscar} and App.~\ref{app:AKLTtowerann}, more specifically, upper bounds on the number of states annihilated by the Shiraishi-Mori projectors involved in the constructions of the bond algebras.